 General licensing questions

-A: Most Acronis Backup products are licensed per protected machine, with the exception of Acronis Backup for VMware product, which is licensed per physical host CPU socket.
+A: Acronis Backup is licensed per protected machine, with the exception of Acronis Backup for VMware, which is licensed per physical host CPU socket.
+Both subscription and perpetual licenses are available.

 Q: How many licenses do I need for my environment?